History of Thrikodithanam

 Nammalvar, the 5th and perhaps best known of these Alvar saints is said to have had a vision of the Lord at Thrikodithanam.
 In his famous composition Thiruvaaya-mozhi, the 6th poem - Aruvaaya-mozhi refers specifically to this temple and its deity.
 The poem extols the glory of the temple and the prosperity of areas around it.
 The deity at Thrikodithanam is called Adbhuta Narayanan - the miraculous Vishnu.

 Maran and Kshatagopan are other names attributed to Nammalvar.
 Perhaps it was he who also composed the Maranalankar.
-Pillai Perumal Iyengar, the famous poet composed 108 Thiruppadi Ananthaathi.
-Both these anthologies have also praised Adbhuta Narayanan.
+More recently, Pillai Perumal Iyengar, the famous poet who composed 108 Thiruppadi Ananthaathi, also refers to the diety in his anthology as Adbhuta Narayanan.

 There are references to Thrikodithanam temple in Mukundapaada composed by Kulashekara Alvar.
 Kulashekara Verma, a king of the second Chera dynasty was the contemporary of Shankara Bhagawal Pada and another Alvar saint, Kulashekara Alvar (c.1100 AD).
 These eminent personalities lived at a time when Thrikodithanam temple was at its peak as a pilgrimage center.

 Apart from being a religious center, Thrikodithanam was also once a center for culture, arts, erudition & learning.
 Students used to be taught religious texts - Shastras - in sections or Khadikas.
 Since discussions, debates, tests and examinations took place with these sections as the base, the institutions came to be called Khadika-sthanam.
 These flourishing institutions imparted knowledge and skills not only in language and religious texts but also, in some cases, in warfare and state-craft.